From picturesque ruins to cliff-face monasteries, we explore the unique appeal of the oldest cities in the world

 Situated at the crossroads of several early trade routes, Aleppo was ruled successively by the Hittites, Assyrians, Arabs, Mongols, Mamelukes and Ottomans.

-Currently embroiled in civil war, the city has suffered a tumultuous history.
+Still embroiled in conflict, the city has suffered a tumultuous history.
 Its earthquake of 1138 is commonly listed as the third deadliest earthquake in history after Shensi and Tangshan earthquakes in China, a result of its location along the northern part of the Dead Sea Transform fault system on the boundary of the Arabian and African plates.

-Top sight: Aleppo Citadel – built in the 13th Century, the citadel overlooks Aleppo’s Old City and is ‘protected’ as a UNESCO World Heritage Site.
-Tragically, the citadel was damaged last year by bomb blasts.
-The BBC has reported that fighting on the ground and government airstrikes have destroyed more than 60% of the Old City.
+Aleppo Citadel, built in the 13th Century, overlooks Aleppo’s Old City and is ‘protected’ as a UNESCO World Heritage Site.
+Tragically, the citadel was damaged by bomb blasts in 2015 and further affected by the Turkey–Syria earthquake in 2023.

 2. Byblos, Lebanon